Skip to main content

 Instructor: Greg Atkins

-This is a class for students who have moved beyond the basics of improvisation and want a more intense experience.
-Instructor Greg Atkins' no-nonsense, high-energy approach to improvisation will help students break through fear of the unknown and prepare for any acting (or life) challenge, whether on stage or off.
-Using the beginning improv class as a springboard, this class will show students how to:
+This class is for students who have moved beyond the basics of improvisation and want a more intense experience.
+Instructor Greg Atkins’ non-nonsense, high-energy approach to improvisation will help students break through fear of the unknow and prepare for any acting (or life) challenge, whether on stage or off.
+This class will continue to show students how to:

 Enroll